Nightmare of Eden: Plot

 With the help of The Doctor's companions, the ships are finally parted.
 In the process, the Doctor gets caught aboard the Hecate, where he finds evidence that its captain, Capt.
 Dymond, is complicit in the drug running project.
-Tryst is his accomplice on board the Empress and they are planning to use a laser to transport the Eden projection between the two crafts.
+Tryst is his accomplice aboard the Empress and they are planning to use a laser to transport the Eden projection between the two crafts.

-The Doctor rounds up the Mandrels using K9's dog whistle, having worked out they are pacified by ultrasonics.
-He leads them back into the projection and then slips out, leaving the creatures trapped.
-His next task is to reverse the CET transfer process to stop the smugglers getting away with the Vraxoin supply.
+The Doctor traps the Mandrels back in the projection.
 After allowing Tryst and Dymond to transport the Eden projection to the Hecate, he activates the CET and traps them within a new projection – they are ready for the Customs Officers to walk in and arrest them.
 With the ships separated and the drug runners caught, the Doctor and friends slip away back to the TARDIS with the Eden project.

 Production

 It was the final Doctor Who serial written by Bob Baker, who worked on it alone, rather than with his usual writing partner Dave Martin.

 Alan Bromly is credited with directing this story, but he quit partway through filming as a result of a vehement dispute with Tom Baker.
 As a result, producer Graham Williams wound up having to complete the director's duties uncredited.
 The unpleasantness of this whole incident led Williams to decide that he wished to leave the series.
 Bromly never directed another story for the series and retired soon afterwards.